Chart Color Schemes

 Household Composition

-Doreen - South features high concentrations of family households, with a fairly typical median household size
+Doreen - South features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.6% of all households, including 46.5% couples with children, 21.8% couples without children, and 14.2% single parent families.
-Non-family households account for the remaining 16.4%, with lone person households at 14.8% and group households comprising 1.6% of the total.
-The median household size is 2.9 people, which aligns with the Greater Melbourne average.
+Family households comprise 83.6% of all households, including 46.5% couples with children, 21.8% couples without children, and 14.2% single parent families.
+Non-family households account for 16.4%, with lone person households at 14.8% and group households making up 1.6%.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households